 Below is a list of the top ten business schools to land a career in management consulting.

-Over one-third of LBS’ 2016 MBA grads got jobs in the consulting sector, many of them landing jobs with large consultancies like Boston Consulting (34 recruited), McKinsey (33), Bain (15) and Strategy& (7).
+Looking at the school's employment statistics, LBS is truly one of the best MBAs for consulting: Over one-third of LBS’ 2016 MBA grads got jobs in the consulting sector, many of them landing jobs with large consultancies like Boston Consulting (34 recruited), McKinsey (33), Bain (15) and Strategy& (7).
 The school’s MBA offers various options for students to improve their consulting chops, including a summer consulting project.View School Profile

 The Big Three love Columbia MBAs.
 McKinsey hired 55 Columbia grads in 2016; Bain hired 27 and Boston Consulting snapped up 36.
 In all, over one-third—33.1 percent—of Columbia’s 2016 cohort went into the strategy consulting industry after the MBA.View School Profile